I included Puerto Madryn in my itinerary because it’s famous for its wildlife – however, apart from whales, it’s also known for Wales.

 How to Get There

 I came from southern Patagonia and had travelled for more than an entire day.
-Therefore, once in Puerto Madryn, I had the feeling of being already almost back to Buenos Aires.
+Therefore, once in Puerto Madryn, I had the feeling of being already almost back in Buenos Aires.

 Therefore, it’s convenient that the small city has an airport.
 Tehuelche Airport is located about 10 kilometers northwest of the city.
 There are domestic flights to Buenos Aires, Ushuaia, and other cities.
 However, flights into Puerto Madryn are restricted for environmental reasons.

 Therefore, most visitors fly into Trelew, a mid-sized city between the Welsh settlements of Gaiman in the west and Rawson on the coast in the east.
-This airport as about one hour from Puerto Madryn and there are shuttle buses granting a door to door service.
-You can book at least 24 hours ahead by phone +54 – 280 – 487 30 00 or online.
+This airport is about one hour from Puerto Madryn and there are shuttle buses granting a door-to-door service.
+You can book at least 24 hours ahead by phone at +54 – 280 – 487 30 00 or online.
 One way is between 700 and 900 pesos depending on the season.
 You can pay either cash or by credit card.
 For further questions, you can contact them by email at email@example.com.

 How to Get Around